 Unfinished Business Lurks Around the Corner

 To be able to move forward, you need to learn to settle unfinished business.
-This is the only way you can set your sights on the present and future.
+This is the only way you can focus your efforts on the present and future.

-If you have unfinished business with someone, sooner or later you’re bound to find yourself with this person until your resolve it.
-This will happen until you finally cut the ties and let go of misunderstandings, weights, and sadness.
+If you have unfinished business with someone, sooner or later you’re bound to meet up with this person until your resolve it.
+This will happen until you finally cut the ties and let go of old misunderstandings, baggage, and sadness.

-In one way or another, we all have something that didn’t turn out.
+In one way or another, we all have something that didn’t turn out well.
 A past event is like a distant flare.
 It brings with it the flash of a memory, a word, or an element.

 Psychoanalysis tells us that people usually “bury” some traumatic or uncomfortable events.
-We do this in an older level of our mind.
+You put it into a deeper level of your mind.

 However, this is far from locking it up in the darkest corner of our mind’s closet.
 These events from our past rise like smoke through a chimney.
 They’re like water that overflows in a bath tub.
 They leave an undetectable impact on the present we live in.